 If you need a much thinner glaze - closer to icing consistency - use heavy cream or half n half to thin it out.

-Using the same motion as the cakes, drizzle the maple icing back and forth across the scone until they are covered as desired.
+- Scones: Using a spoon, whisk, or piping bag, drizzle the icing back and forth across the scone until they are covered as desired.

 - Add in a little cinnamon to make this a maple cinnamon glaze.